All articles

 If you have hatched both male and female butterflies, chances are they will mate and lay eggs if you do not release them within the recommended time.
 Insect Lore recommends that you release your butterflies within a week after emergence.
 Your butterf

-Can I put my Caterpillars in the refrigerator to slow their growth?
+Can I put my caterpillars in the refrigerator to slow their growth?

 Do not place your caterpillars in the fridge to attempt to slow their growth, it will harm them.
 There is no way to slow their growth process.